Garry400/Portfolio-Design/README.md

-# Scorchz Portfolio
+# Garry's Portfolio

 A modern and responsive portfolio website built to showcase my design and development work, including projects, visuals, and creative ideas.

-> Designed and developed by Scorchz
+> Designed and developed by Garry

 ---